j0mma/Learning-C/README.md

 * **`Command line vs IDE`**: Understand how to compile (Build) and run your program with an IDE and the command line.
 #### **Section 2: Data types, Operators and Expressions**
 * **`Data types`**:
-  * Understand how different data types (numbers, characters) are represented in C.
+  * Understand how different data types (numbers, characters) are represented.
-  * Understand the sizes of each data type representation.
-  * Understand how to declare and initialize variables or constants.
+  * Understand how variables are declared and initialized.
 * **`Operators`**: Understand how operators (arithmetic, relational and logical, bitwise) works in C.
 * **`Expressions`**: Understand how different expressions are evaluated in C.
 #### **Section 3: Control Flow**